-Rise Broadband is a Fixed Wireless broadband provider started in 2015 with the acquisition of Internet America.
-They offer both residential and business Internet plans in Texas, Illinois, Colorado, and 44 other states.
-Thanks to the flexibility of fixed wireless as a technology, Rise Broadband has a wide coverage area including a population of 19.4 million.
-The company is based in Dallas, Texas, which is a common choice for business services due to the flexibility of advanced fixed wireless networking.
-Their residential services are popular with customers frustrated by traditional cable.
+Rise Broadband is a fixed wireless broadband provider that started in 2015 with the acquisition of Internet America.
+Rise Broadband offers both residential and business internet plans in Texas, Illinois, Colorado, and 44 other states.
+Thanks to the flexibility of fixed wireless as a technology, Rise Broadband has a wide coverage area that includes a population of 19.4 million.
+Based in Dallas, Texas, Rise Broadband is a common choice for business services due to the flexibility of advanced fixed wireless networking.
+Rise Broadband’s residential services are popular with customers frustrated by traditional cable.

-As a fixed wireless provider, one of the key strengths of Rise Broadband is their wide availability and the ease of setting up service at new subscriber addresses.
-While wired service requires the installation of expensive cables and dealing with the legal issues of access poles and street space needed to do so, Rise only needs line of sight from one of their many access points, and a place on the subscriber’s building to install a reception device.
-This also makes it comparatively straightforward to install complex multi-site business broadband networks for large companies and corporations, again so long as those building are within a few miles’ line of sight to one another for installing relay devices.
+As a fixed wireless provider, one of the key strengths of Rise Broadband is its wide availability and the ease of setting up service at new subscriber addresses.
+Wired service requires the installation of expensive cables and dealing with the legal issues of access poles and the street space needed to accommodate them.
+However, Rise Broadband only needs line of sight from one of their many access points and a place on the subscriber’s building to install a reception device.

-Sorry, we're unable to confirm if Rise Broadband is available at this address.
+Sorry, we're unable to confirm Rise Broadband is available at this address.